Franquemont: House of Franquemont

-Several branches have existed of the Franquemont family all of which have roots in the Montbéliard and Württemberg family.
+Several branches have existed of the Franquemont family all of which have roots in the Montbéliard and Württemberg families.
 Few remain as most branches no longer exist due to the lack of male heirs.
 Only the Württemberg branch still exists.

 The branch of Franquemont in Franche-Comté originates from the Counts of Montbéliard, founded in the House of Württemberg by Etienne de Montfaucon count of Montbéliard (1325-1397).
 After his death, his natural son Henri inherits Franquemont.
 Among the earliest genealogical records is Henri's son Jean de Franquemont, Bailiff of Montbeliard (1489).
 This branch continued for more than ten generations as lords of Tremoing and Pierrefitte.
 In the 16th century the Franquemont's provide five Knights of the Order of St. George.
 In 1720 this branch of Franquemont was given the title of count.
 The land of Han-en-Barrois located in Barrois-Mouvant, was erected to County by Leopold Duke of Lorraine in favour of George-Gabriel de Montbéliard Count of Franquemont, his Chamberlain.
 The denomination Franquemont-en-Barrois originated from the fief of Franquemont on the Doubs in the County of Montbéliard, first appanage of his ancestors.
 Several alliances exist with the de Châtelet, d'Arbonnay, de Brunecoff, de Maillet, d’Aspremont, de Gilley, etc.

 The line of Franquemont in Franche-Comté is related to the line of Franquemont in Württemberg by Henriette d'Orbe-Montfaucon countess of Montbéliard (1387-1444), granddaughter of Etienne de Montfaucon.

 The Franquemonts in Württemberg descend from Carl Eugen, 12th Duke of Württemberg (1728–1793).
 He gave the name Franquemont to five of his natural sons.
 All five were officers in the Württemberg Army (Cape Regiment) which brought them to the Dutch East Indies with the Dutch East India Company (VOC).
 The eldest, Frederic William von Franquemont (1744-1790) was the colonel in command of the second battalion of the Cape Regiment.
-Another of them was the well known General Count Frederic von Franquemont (1770–1842) who, after his return from the Indies became a highly decorated army General, leading the Franquemont Regiment of the Württemberg army in the Battle of Nations (1813) and Battle of Waterloo (1815).
+Another of them was the well known General Count Frederic von Franquemont (1770–1842) who, after his return from the Indies became a highly decorated army General, leading the Württemberger division in the Battle of Nations (1813).
 Count Frederic and his brother Colonel Carl von Franquemont were the only two of their generation to return to Württemberg after a captivity by the British in Ceylon.
 Descendants of their brothers returned to Europe only several generations later when the East Indies were no longer a colony of the Netherlands and became the Republic of Indonesia.